from training.npr.org: https://training.npr.org/2022/04/25/write-script-social-videos-tiktok-reels/

 Commissioning an illustrator can be confusing if you haven’t done it before.

 Captions give photos context, telling viewers what’s going on in a photo so they don’t have to guess or jump to conclusions.

-When you understand the three fundamentals of photography — content, composition and light — you can create better images and learn what separates a good photo from a great one.
+When you understand the three fundamentals of photography — content, composition and light — you can create better images.

 The first step is not deciding what you want to make.
 It’s figuring out what you want to say — and finding the best medium.